jorroll/reactive-forms-2-proposal/README.md

 It is tracked in issue .

-You can demo this proposal on stackblitz here.
+You can demo this proposal on stackblitz: https://stackblitz.com/github/thefliik/reactive-forms-2-proposal.

 The focus of this repo is on the API design, **_not_** this specific implementation.
 For example, this implementation has a dependency on lodash, a version included in Angular/forms would not want this dependency.